neura-sx/graphene-book/book/multi-sig/tutorial-approving-proposed-trxn.md

-# Approving a proposed transaction
+# Approving a proposed transfer